 Upon certification, businesses will become part of a larger Fair Chance Business Community which will eventually include educational newsletters, lunch and learns, talking points, free promotional material, as well as connections to mentorships and best practices for advancing equitable hiring practices.

-The inaugural group of certified business includes Ben & Jerry’s Chapel Hill, Principal Janitorial Services, and Bull City Olive Oil.
+The inaugural group of certified businesses includes Ben & Jerry’s Chapel Hill, Principal Janitorial Services, and Bull City Olive Oil.

 “We applied for certification because we wanted to show our commitment to the community.
 Many of these folks have already paid their debt to society.
 We should not shut them out of the workforce forever because of a past mistake.
 We are proud of our employees from all walks of life here.
 Their commitment to our mission is unmatched,” said Antonio Broom of Ben & Jerry’s Chapel Hill.